White Chicken Chili

 - In a food processor, blend ½ of the beans (1 can) with 1 cup of the chicken broth.
 Set aside both the puréed beans and the remaining whole beans.

-- Add the vegetable oil to a large pot or Dutch oven and heat it over medium heat.
-Add the onion, jalapeño pepper and poblano peppers and sauté until soft, about 4 minutes.
-Add the garlic and sauté for one minute more.
+- Add the oil to a large pot or Dutch oven and heat it over medium-high heat.
+Add the onion, jalapeño pepper and poblano peppers and cook, stirring frequently, until soft, 4 to 5 minutes.
+Add the garlic and cook for one minute more.
 Add the cumin, coriander and ancho chili powder and continue to cook, stirring frequently, for one minute more to toast the spices.
-Add the chicken broth, puréed beans and 1/2 teaspoon of salt; bring to a boil.
+Add the chicken broth, puréed beans and ½ teaspoon of salt; bring to a boil.
 Reduce the heat to low and simmer, uncovered, for 20 minutes.

-- Stir in the shredded rotisserie chicken, reserved whole beans, corn, cilantro and lime juice; bring back to a simmer and cook until everything is heated through, about 5 minutes.
+- Stir in the shredded rotisserie chicken, reserved whole beans, corn, and lime juice; bring back to a simmer and cook until everything is heated through, about 5 minutes.
 Taste and adjust seasoning with more salt and lime juice, if necessary.
-(The broth will be somewhat soupy -- that's how it is supposed to be.
+Stir in the cilantro.
+(Note that the broth will be somewhat soupy -- that's how it is supposed to be.
 It thickens the longer it sits; see note below.)
-Serve the chili in individual bowls with a dollop of sour cream, crushed tortilla chips, and lime wedges.
+Ladle the chili into bowls and serve with sour cream, crushed tortilla chips, and lime wedges.

 - Note: The seeds and ribs in the peppers hold all of the heat.
 I don't use them to keep the chili mild and family-friendly, but if you like a spicy chili, save them and stir some in at the end.
 (If you do touch the seeds, be sure to wash your hands well and avoid touching your eyes.)

 - Note: The chili thickens as it sits.
 If you make it ahead of time, you will probably need to add more broth or water to thin it out.